 Demographic events design

-The first demographic event we considered involves modelling an exogeneous immigration from a previously isolated population otherwise sharing the same characteristics as other populations.
+We simulated two different demographic events within our simulation framework: population immigration, and a population bottleneck.
+Our goal through these simulated events was to test the capacity of the TBU approach to detect these changes in population density.
+In simulating immigration, we allowed a large number of individuals from a separate population to be added to our study area.
+This immigrating population had developed in isolation and had never exchanges individauls with the focal population before.
+Otherwise, the immigrating population shared all of the same characteristics as other populations.
 This population was simulated during the same number of generations and the cost distance from the isolated population to the target population(s) and was set to 0 between the 100th and 101st generations, mimicking a mass immigration event between the two.
 The cost distances are then set back to normal.

 The second scenario involves a demographic bottleneck through massive mortality.
 To do that, the carrying capacity of the disturbed population was set to 20% of its original value between the 100th and 101st generations.